Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

 Let us so consider the following SPDE in spatial dimension $d=1$:

 where $(t,x)\in [0,1]\times\R$, $k\in\N$ with $k\geq2$, $\rho=\frac12-\frac1k$ and $c>0$ is a constant, sufficiently small, that we will set later.
 Then we know by \cite[Theorem 1.1]{AC1} that the associated PDE to problem \eqref{eq:equationweak} is well-posed in Sobolev spaces with loss of derivatives, and the fundamental solution $\Lambda$ exists.
-Therefore, the solution to problem \eqref{eq:equationweak} is given by
+Therefore, the solution to problem \eqref{eq:equationweak} is defined by

-since the coefficients and the right-hand side of the equation in \eqref{eq:equationweak} do not depend on the spatial argument.
+since the coefficients and the right-hand side of the PDE corresponding to \eqref{eq:equationweak} do not depend on the spatial argument.
 In this section we will construct the fundamental solution $\Lambda$ and derive an upper estimate as in \eqref{eq:condition2}.

 Equation \eqref{eq:equationweak} can be reformulated using $D=-\ii\partial$:

 where the right-hand side is formally given by $f=\dot F$.